top of page

 Supporting families and teachers

 The Historic Indian Agency House is pleased to partner with parents and teachers by providing educational materials, school visits, field trips, and special educational programming.
-We address social studies, Act 31 (American Indian Studies in Wisconsin), arts and humanities, and even STEM.
+We address social studies, Act 31 (American Indian Studies in Wisconsin), arts and humanities, and STEM.

 school-2276269.jpg